iThoughts-Informatique/iThoughts-Tooltip-Glossary/readme.txt

 == Upgrade Notice ==

+= 1.1.3 =
+See in real-time what your tooltips will look like!

 = 1.1 =
 A new type of tooltip is available!
 The Mediatip is perfect for you if you want to show an image describing what you want.
 Thanks to Doremdou for the suggestion of this feature!